datastaxdevs/workshop-ai-as-api/README.md

 <img src="images/astranaut.png?raw=true" width="50" /> Try the `/recent_log`
 endpoint in Swagger and check the output matches your previous experiments.

-Go back, for this endpoint, to the `bash` consoleas well, and check the result of:
+Go back, for this endpoint, to the `bash` console as well, and check the result of:

 ```